 Have you ever experienced trouble when balancing the tracks in your Logic Pro X?
 It’s quite annoying using a mouse to balance the faders in mixing.
 Right?
-In this article, I’m going to introduce you with 5 best control surfaces for Logic Pro X for a great user experience and accuracy in your mixing.
+In this article, I’m going to introduce you with 5 best control surfaces for Logic Pro X for great user experience and accuracy in your mixing.

 But before let’s get some basic knowledge of Control surfaces.